parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

             (is_odd(exponent) && is_negative(base) ? -1 : 1);

 ```
-The `exponent == 0` guard takes advantage of the fact that any value to the power of 0 is 1.
+The `base == 0` guard takes advantage of the fact that 0 to any power is 0, while also serving up the sentinel value for the `power(0, 0)` undefined condition. `exponent == 0` guard takes advantage of the fact that any value to the power of 0 is 1.
 The `is_negative(exponent)` guard takes advantage of the fact that any value to a negative power is between -1 and +1 (inclusive).
 Given integer operations, this is limited to { -1, 0, +1 }.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.